Dragonfly Student & Early Career Investigator Program

 This world is Saturn's moon Titan, and Dragonfly, the mission headed to it, seeks Student & Early Career Investigators.

 Saturn’s moon Titan is the only moon in our solar system with a dense atmosphere, which supports an Earth-like hydrological cycle of methane clouds, rain, lakes and seas.
 Complex organic surface materials preserve, in a deep freeze, the types of organic chemicals that were present on Earth before life developed.
 Titan's icy crust floats atop an interior liquid water ocean.
 Dragonfly is a rotorcraft lander (an octocopter) that will explore a variety of locations on Titan.
-Launching in 2027 and reaching Titan in 2033, Dragonfly will journey farther than any robotic lander has ever traveled.
-With one hop on average every other Titan day (one Titan day equals 16 Earth days), the rotorcraft will travel from its initial landing site to areas over 100 kilometers away during the planned ~3.3-year mission.
+Launching in 2028 and reaching Titan in 2034, Dragonfly will journey farther than any robotic lander has ever traveled.
+With one hop on average every other Titan day (one Titan day equals 16 Earth days), the rotorcraft will travel from its initial landing site to areas over 80 kilometers away during its planned 3.3-year mission.

 More information on the Dragonfly mission and instruments can be found in the videos at https://dragonfly.jhuapl.edu/Gallery/#Gallery